About Mastin Dojo

 Scott Mastin, Kyoshi 7th Dan

 (pictured with his son Brandon 7/14/12)

 He was introduced to karate and martial arts at age 4.
 Mastin Sensei became more serious about his study of Matsubayashi-Ryu during his teenage years, and began teaching at age 21.
 In addition to Matsubayashi-Ryu, Mastin Sensei is trained in Yamani Chinen-Ryu (Okinawan weapon arts) and Matsu Tai Chi.
-Mastin Sensei is a first generation student of Soke Takayoshi Nagamine, and is licensed to teach by the World Matsubayashi-Ryu (Shorin-Ryu) Karate-Do Association .
+Mastin Sensei was a direct student under Soke Takayoshi Nagamine, and is licensed to teach by the World Matsubayashi-Ryu (Shorin-Ryu) Karate-Do Association .
 Mastin Sensei began teaching in the early 90’s and took over the Silverton dojo in 1995.
 Mastin Sensei founded the Mastin Dojo in 1999.

 Even though Mastin Sensei still works during the day with his outside career.
-He still teaches more than 300 classes per year.
+He still teaches many of the classes at the dojo.
 “Teaching and helping others is my passion” – “You must lead by example” – “Never ask your students to do something that you can not do yourself” are all statements that he tries to instill in all of his black-belts and instructors.